happyandslow/happyandslow.github.io/_posts/2025-04-25-incremental.md

 Each individual view is maintained as a plain list (without a graph-based index), which might result in longer search/update times if the view contains a large amount of data.
 <img src="/images/blogs/vectraflow.png" alt="vectraflow" width="200"/>

+I think the authors might still be working on the full version of the work: it'd be interesting to see how this approach would affect result accuracy over time.

 ### Maintaining incremental LLM memory (Textual Memory)

-**Using semantic operators:** An example of imposing semantics on top of an LLM operator is [Lotus]().
+**Using semantic operators:** An example of imposing semantics on top of an LLM operator is [LOTUS](https://www.arxiv.org/abs/2407.11418).
 One way to reason about LLM operation is to convert `DATA_SOURCE` into structured or unstructured data streams and convert `CONTEXT` into an operator with semantics.

 This could convert a long-context QA example into the following: using Lotus as an example, the query 1. retrieves top papers most relevant to my research area, 2. generates insight for each paper, and 3. creates a digest summarizing the research insights.
 <img src="/images/blogs/lotus1.png" alt="lotus1" width="800"/>